 Indeed they do.
 Mark also noted that his son and friend are actively promoting their server on Twitter, Facebook, and forums, which means they’re gaining marketing experience as well.

 Don’t want your child to be a server admin?
 There’s plenty of other workplace training to be had in Minecraft.
-In addition to familiarity with computer hardware and functions, kids gain experience with video game design principles and coding.
+In addition to familiarity with computer hardware and functions, kids gain experience with video game design principles and coding (more on that below).
 These STEM abilities (science, technology, engineering, and math) are essential in a 21st century workplace; some even call coding the new literacy!

 A Global Perspective

 The fact that kids can play with anyone from around the world is a fabulous mirroring of the global marketplace that business has become.
 How much further ahead will your child be if they go into an interview already proficient with common telecommunication tools like Skype, and the social skills to communicate clearly and effectively with people from around the world?